Sequential hypothesis testing for continuously-monitored quantum systems: Sequential Hypothesis testing in continuously-monitored systems

 \section{Sequential Hypothesis testing in continuously-monitored systems}

-Now that the basic notions and formalism have been set, let us discuss hypothesis testing in a quantum system that is being continuously monitored.
-Contrary to previous studies done on quantum systems, where one could rely on several copies of the system state~\cite{vargas2021quantum}, here we have a single system that evolves due to its own internal dynamics and the effects of measurements.
+Now that the basic notions and formalism have been set, let us discuss {sequential} hypothesis testing in a quantum system that is being continuously monitored.
+Contrary to previous studies of {in quantum sequential analysis} \cite{QuantumVargas2021,fanizza_ultimate_2023}, where copies of a quantum state are provided on demand, here one has a single system that evolves due to its own internal dynamics and the effects of measurements.
 The measurement record $\mathcal{Y}_{t}$ cannot be described via a sequence of IID but is instead generated by a specific hidden Quantum Markov Model.
-In any case, what it is clear from the previous section is the main object to be studied is the LLR.
+In any case, what it is clear from the previous section is { that the central quantity} to be studied is the LLR.

-Exploiting \eqref{eq:mela} it is not difficult to show that $\ell({\mathcal{Y}_{t}})$ is characterized by the following differential equation:
+Exploiting \eqref{eq:mela} it is {immediate} to show that $\ell({\mathcal{Y}_{t}})$ is characterized by the following differential equation: